nicoboyce/jekjerk/_news/2017-11-12-jekjerk-announcement.md

 image: jekjerk.png
 ---

-Literally some time in the making, Nico has finally gotten around to clearing up his code a bit and putting it out there for public consumption.
+Literally some time in the making, Nico has finally gotten around to cleaning up his code a bit and putting it out there for public consumption.

 Feel free to send me improvements and if you need help tweaking this to suit your need don't be afraid to ask.